SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ```

 # Feature Analysis
 We aim to gain insights into which features we can utilize for our recommendation system.
-This is will be a brief analysis, the notebook contains more feature analysis.
+This analysis will be brief.
+For more information, check out the [notebook](https://github.com/SulmanK/2024-Recsys-Challenge/blob/main/2024_Recsys_Challenge_EDA.ipynb) which contains more in-depth feature analysis.

-Questions:
+## Questions:

-1. Explore the following features.
+These are questions we are looking to answer by the end of this analysis.

+!!! question "What features provide details about an article?"
+    - Topic
+    - Read Time
+    - Scroll Percentage

+!!! question "What is the behavior of the following features?"
     - Article
     - User
     - Session
-    - Topic
     - Devices
     - Ages
     - Postcodes

-2. What are features that describe an article?
-    - Topic
-    - Read Time
-    - Scroll Percentage
-    - How do the features above relate to others?

-4. Describe the activity of our users?
-Subset it across our categorical features such as ages, devices, gender, postcodes, etc.
+!!! question "Explain the behavior of our users (activity across a time perido)?
+Segment it based on our categorical features such as ages, devices, gender, and postcodes."

     - Daily
     - Hourly
     - Weekly
     - Day of the week

-5. Describe the topic distribution across our categorical features such as ages, devices, and postcodes.
+!!! question "Describe the topic distribution across our categorical features such as ages, devices, and postcodes?"

 ## Overall Feature Analysis

-### What is the total number of impressions in this data?
+!!! question "How many impressions are there in total?"
 ```python
 # Number of Impressions
 single_subset_bar(df_=df, feature_='impression_id',